DCU Center: Music

-Rooney reported the new Centrum was "thriving," and already "doing double the business expected" despite the recession.
-Worcester Centrum Director Antonio Tavares told Rooney, in a shot at his competition down south, "You can no longer sit and wait for the phone to ring and expect acts to be calling you, especially unique types of events, and say 'Hey, we're interested in playing the Providence Civic Center.'
+Rooney reported the new Centrum was "thriving", and already "doing double the business expected" despite the recession.
+Worcester Centrum Director Antonio Tavares told Rooney, in a shot at his competition down south, "You can no longer sit and wait for the phone to ring and expect acts to be calling you, especially unique types of events, and say 'Hey, we're interested in playing the Providence Civic Center'.
 That doesn't happen anymore."
 Rooney showed footage of a tennis match, a tractor pull, and KISS playing to underline the variety of events hosted by the new Centrum after only a few months of operation.

 From August 13 to August 24, 1987, in an effort to thank their local fans for years of support and allow wide availability of tickets, Boston played an unprecedented nine-show run on their Third Stage tour.
 Starting with a three-night booking, as each show neared selling out another night was added.
-This successful, well-reviewed tour stop prompted a good-natured ad parody on rock radio station WBCN, "Now appearing at the Centrum, Boston on Ice!", a reference to themed ice shows.
+This successful tour stop prompted a good-natured ad parody on rock radio station WBCN, "Now appearing at the Centrum, Boston on Ice!", a reference to themed ice shows.

 The arena played host to what some fans consider to be the greatest two-night stand in the history of The Dave Matthews Band, in December 1998.
 Fresh off their May release of Before These Crowded Streets, they played some of the more diverse concerts in their history.
 Bela Fleck and the Flecktones joined DMB for these shows opening both nights and even sitting in on much of sets for both nights.

+The Grateful Dead played the Centrum 12 times between 1983 and 1988.
+Dates they played included 10/20/83, 10/21/83, 10/8/84, 10/9/84, 11/4/85, 11/5/85, 4/2/87, 4/3/87, 4/4/87, 4/7/88, 4/8/88, and 4/9/88.
+4/3/87 is the most listened-to Grateful Dead tape on Archive.org.
+Bill Walton took the Boston Celtics to see the Grateful Dead at the Centrum.